OnlyTomInSecond/nvidia-xrun/README.md

 # NOTICE #

-### This is a fork from office nvidia-xrun repo , and I just did a minor changes and not tested yet.Only test nvidia-xrun-pm.service ###
+### This is a fork from official nvidia-xrun repo , and I just did a minor changes and not tested yet.Only test nvidia-xrun-pm.service ###

 ### If the monitor output mode is iGPU(Using amdgpu),you can enable the nvidia-xrun-pm.service , but in dGPU mode you must disable it Otherwise the monitor will be black!!! ###